abdullyahuza/abdullyahuza/README.md

 - 🚀  Currently working with <a href="https://technyon.io"><b>Technyon</b></a>

-- 👯 I'm interested in backend projects (with core PHP, nodejs, flask)
+- 👯 I'm interested in backend projects (with core PHP, nodejs, Python(flask | Django))

 - 🌱 On a journey to SE